A Unified Community Detection, Visualization and Analysis method: State of the art

-\textit{\emph{As stated above, several state-of-the-art assessments have already addressed the community detection problem \cite{Papadopoulos2011,Porter2009,Yang2010,Fortunato2009}.
-These have mainly focused on unipartite graph partitioning, i.e. each individual belonging to just one community.
-The calculation performed is based on maximizing a mathematical criterion, in most cases modularity }}\cite{Newman2004}, representing the maximum number of connections within each community and the minimum number of links with external communities.
-Various methods have been developed to identify the optimum, e.g. greedy algorithms \cite{Newman2004a,Noack2008}, spectral analysis \cite{Newman2006}, or a search for the most centric edges \cite{Newman2004}.One of the most efficient greedy algorithms for extracting partitioned communities from large (and possibly weighted) graphs is Louvain \cite{Blondel2008}.
-In a very comprehensive state-of-the-art report\cite{Fortunato2009} other newer partitioned community detection methods are described.
+\textit{\emph{As stated above, several state-of-the-art assessments have already addressed the community detection problem: \cite{Papadopoulos2011,Porter2009,Yang2010,Fortunato2009}.
+They are mainly focused on unipartite graph partitioning.
+The calculation performed is based on maximizing a mathematical criterion, in most cases modularity}} \cite{Newman2004}, representing the maximum number of connections within each community and a minimum number of links with external communities.
+Various methods have been developed to identify the optimum, e.g. greedy algorithms \cite{Newman2004a,Noack2008}, spectral analysis \cite{Newman2006}, or a search for the most centric edges \cite{Newman2004}.
+One of the most efficient greedy algorithm for extracting partitioned communities from large (and possibly weighted) graphs is Louvain \cite{Blondel2008}.
+In a very comprehensive \textit{\emph{state-of-the-art report}} \cite{Fortunato2009} other new partitioned community detection methods are described.